 Internally, the LAF preserved its national neutrality by leveraging Lebanese religious sectarian sentiments, which kept its actions as a reflection of Lebanese public opinion.
 In addition, the LAF persuaded the government to make the NBC its national security priority and to focus all its efforts toward defending the Lebanese sovereignty.
 Second, the LAF was able to overcome the weakness of the long-standing Lebanese-Palestinian agreements and the devised posture among the various Palestinian factions by using a combat-terrorism narrative that enabled the LAF to win their support in its fight against the FAI in the NBC.
 Lastly, the LAF used its international diplomatic relations to encourage several countries to pledge and assist in its NBC engagement.
-The international community stood behind the LAF's campaign to defeat terrorism and backed the LAF's fight to deny the FAI from establishing an IS presence in North Lebanon.28 between the LAF and the FAI, and many unacceptable initiatives that excluded handing over FAI leader al-Absi and its military commander Abou Hureira were submitted to the LAF headquarters from different actors, including those that espoused the disbandment of the FAI terrorist organization and expulsion of its fighters outside Lebanon.29 During the cease-fire period, the LAF conducted civilian evacuation, moving around twenty thousand Palestinians to the neighboring areas in a rate of almost a thousand internally displaced persons a day.30 For the FAI militants, the negotiation period was a time to improve its operational positioning in an attempt to gain a relative advantage.
+The international community stood behind the LAF's campaign to defeat terrorism and backed the LAF's fight to deny the FAI from establishing an IS presence in North Lebanon.

+The LAF served as the principal lead in the NBC negotiations, formally and informally, to influence decisions.
+Many unsuccessful negotiations were held between the LAF and the FAI, and many unacceptable initiatives that excluded handing over FAI leader al-Absi and its military commander Abou Hureira were submitted to the LAF headquarters from different actors, including those that espoused the disbandment of the FAI terrorist organization and expulsion of its fighters outside Lebanon.
+During the cease-fire period, the LAF conducted civilian evacuation, moving around twenty thousand Palestinians to the neighboring areas in a rate of almost a thousand internally displaced persons a day.
+For the FAI militants, the negotiation period was a time to improve its operational positioning in an attempt to gain a relative advantage.